-Parents have the right to select the assessor; however, the District shall enforce the District and/or SELPA IEE guidelines, including independent contractor requirements which include the provision of appropriate paperwork, carrying appropriate insurance, and complying with fingerprint regulations that must be satisfied by the assessor chosen, and the reasonable cost containment set forth in the IEE procedures and applicable federal and State law.
+Parents have the right to select the assessor; however, the LEA shall enforce the District and/or SELPA IEE guidelines, including independent contractor requirements which include the provision of appropriate paperwork, carrying appropriate insurance, and complying with fingerprint regulations that must be satisfied by the assessor chosen, and the reasonable cost containment set forth in the IEE procedures and applicable federal and state law.

-Prior to the start of the assessment, parents are required to sign a release and exchange of information between the assessor(s) and the District, and follow District contractor requirements to clear the assessor for work.
+Prior to the start of the assessment, parents are required to sign a release and exchange of information between the assessor(s) and the LEA , and follow the district contractor requirements to clear the assessor for work.